marciprescott/ReactComponents/README.md

 # ReactComponents
-Created with Code Sanbox, this is a tiny repo for practice.
+Created with Code Sanbox, this is a tiny repo for practicing React.